ammonshepherd/mgcrud/README.md

 ## Notes on the Schema file
 The database schema is located in the `schema.sql` file.
+This file is supplied in case the knex migration capability is not desired.

+- Edit the 'databaseName' in the schema.sql file.
+Change it to the name of your database you wish to use.
+  - ***Note: this will delete the database, then recreate it.
+Your PostgreSQL user must have access to delete and create the database.***

 - Load Schema into Database
   - Load this file into your PostgreSQL database (after it has been started)